mangrovedao/mangrove.js/README.md

 A few notes on the reasons for our chosen Yarn 2 configuration:

-## `nmHoistingLimits: workspaces`
-By default, Yarn hoists dependencies to the highest possible level.
-However, Hardhat only allows local installs and thus does not support hoisting: https://hardhat.org/errors/#HH12 .

-In Yarn 1 (and Lerna) one can prevent hoisting of specific packages, but that's not possible with Yarn 2.
-We have therefore disabled hoisting past workspaces, i.e., dependencies are always installed in the local `node_modules` folder.

 ## `nodeLinker: node-modules`
 Yarn 2 has introduced an alternative to `node_modules` called "Plug'n'Play".
 While it sounds promising, it's not fully supported by the ecosystem and we have therefore opted to use the old approach using `node_modules`.